 A true masterpiece of Gothic art, the Cathedral of Our Lady of Amiens is famous all over the world.
 The largest cathedral in France, the building is 145 meters long and culminates at 112 meters in height.
 Built in the 13th century, it is a UNESCO World Heritage Site and listed as a Historic Monument.
 While the classical Gothic style is predominant here, there are however some elements of flamboyant Gothic and gothic radiating.
-On the western façade one can admire some beautiful 13th-century Gothic sculptures, while the interior presents genuine masterpieces of woodwork, especially on choir stalls, as well as original stained glass windows.
+On the western façade one can admire some beautiful 13th-century Gothic sculptures, while the interior presents real masterpieces of woodwork, especially on choir stalls, as well as original stained-glass windows.
 We can not fail to appreciate the beauty of the portal of the Virgin with her sculptures or the gallery of the Kings, which represents no fewer than twenty-two monarchs.
-The cathedral's interior pavement is so successful that it was mainly because of its labyrinth, which was completely restored in the 19th century.
+The cathedral's internal pavement is so successful, mainly because of its labyrinth, which was completely restored in the 19th century.
 It was 234 meters long and octagonal in shape.
 It once had in its center the relics of Saint John the Baptist, and was an ordeal for pilgrims who wished to gather there.
-Every year during Christmas and the summer, a free show proposes to discover the original polychromy of the cathedral through light effects.
+Every year during Christmas and summer, a free show proposes to discover the original polychromy of the cathedral through the effects of light.

-Also listed as a UNESCO World Heritage Site, the belfry of Amiens dates from the 12th century and was rebuilt during the 15th century.
+Also listed as a UNESCO World Heritage Site, the Amiens belfry dates back to the 12th century and was rebuilt during the 15th century.
 A symbol of the city's independence, it was completely restored in the late 1980s.
 This white-stone building rises 52 meters high and takes place near the town hall and the halls.

 House of the Illustrious, the house of Jules Verne was occupied by the famous writer and his wife from 1882 to 1900.
 Today restored, this mansion of the XIXth century proposes to discover more than 700 objects retracing life and the universe By Jules Verne.
 The ensemble has been included in the supplementary inventory of Historical Monuments.